Buick Super: 1949–1953

+The Super was available in four body styles: 2-door Sedanet fastback, 4-door sedan, 2-door convertible and 4-door wagon.

 The 1950 Supers shared with all the other series totally new all bumper guard grille and more rounded styling.
 Super script appeared on front fenders just above the full length lower bodyside moldings.
 A new body style was a 2-door Riviera hardtop.
 Another new bodystyle was a long wheelbase sedan which was stretched an extra four inches (102 mm) and featured plusher interior than most Supers, which normally had cloth interiors of finer material than the Special.
 Supers had three VentiPorts on each hoodside.
 The convertible had leather power seats plus power windows and top.
+The Sedanet was now called Jetback, whilst the notchback sedan was named Tourback.

 The 1950 Super came with a single two-barrel carburetor on a new higher displacement 263 cuin Fireball I8 which produced 112 hp.
 It was able to achieve speeds over 90 mph with an optional Dynaflow automatic transmission which, rather than changing through gears, used the torque converter to couple the motor to a single gear ratio.
-The car had 2 splits in the back glass although the windshield was now curved one-piece glass.
+The car had two splits in the back glass although the windshield was now curved one-piece glass.
 Models also could be equipped with an AM radio and an antenna that could be adjusted via a knob in the front center above the windshield.
 In the June 1953 Popular Mechanics, acceleration was rated at 0-60 mph in 14.5 seconds due to the languid nature of the Dynaflow transmission.
 The Super set an all time record of 251,883 sold.